Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

 When everything is how you want it to be, click Save.

 And that’s it!
-Your form has now been turned into a dedicated form landing page.
+You now know how to create a landing page in WordPress.
 When people have the URL or a link to your form landing page, they’ll be able to view it and fill it out.

 If you’re looking for ways to build your online forms so they have a better chance of converting, check out this roundup of 10 simple ways to design your forms and boost conversions.